sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Upon receiving the ack or on a timeout the host may trigger the switch PMON to shutdown the DPU.
 * NPU-DPU (GNOI) soft reboot workflow will be captured in another document.
 * In the first option the "admin_status: down" configDB status change event will send a message to the switch PMON.
-* The switch PMON will invoke the platform API to gracefully shutdown the DPU.
+* The switch PMON will invoke the module class API "set_admin_state(self, up):" with the state being "down" and the platform in turn will call its API to gracefully shutdown the DPU.
 * The DPU upon receiving the shutdown message will do a graceful shutdown and send an ack back.
 The DPU graceful shutdown is vendor specific.
+The DPU power will be turned off after the graceful shutdown.
+In case of timeout the platform will force power down.
 * The switch upon receiving the ack or on a timeout will remove the DPU from the bridge and PCIe tree.
 ### DPU shutdown sequence diagram
 <p align="center"><img src="./images/dpu-shutdown-seq.svg"></p>